 Long Island Spousal Maintenance Attorney Explains Court-Ordered Payments

-How is maintenance (alimony) calculated in New York?
+How Does Maintenance Work in New York?

 - The length of the marriage

 - The standard of living the couple shared during the marriage

 - Each spouse's current income or earning capacity

 - Each spouse's vocational skills and his or her ability to earn an income